alexsit19/marvelapp_flutter/README.md

 This application shows list of Marvel heroes on the first screen and shows list of series, description, name and picture of selected hero on the details screen.

+This app use modularization.
+Layers data and domain perform as dart packages without flutter dependencies.

 <p align="justify">
 <img src="screenshots/list_of_heroes.jpg" width=150>